 This article contains spoilers for the Family Matters quest in The Witcher 3.
-The story was originally published in PC Gamer issue 283.
-For more quality articles about all things PC gaming, you can subscribe now in the UK and the US.
+The story was originally published in PC Gamer issue 283 and published online in 2015.
+We're repromoting it now in celebration of The Witcher 3's fifth anniversary.

 When Geralt of Rivia arrives in Velen, searching for his adopted daughter Ciri, he finds a war-ravaged no man’s land.
 Dead soldiers litter the fields—the aftermath of a bloody war between Temeria and the invading Nilfgaardians—and deserters hang from trees, bags over their heads, swaying gently in the breeze.
 Yet despite this horror and devastation, Velen is also a place of startling natural beauty, of lush forests and rolling hills.
 This contrast is mirrored in The Witcher 3’s most emotional and disturbing quest, Family Matters, and in the complex, conflicted character at the centre of it: the Bloody Baron.